mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

     </figure>
 </div>

-To prevent the paths from overlapping with each other, I increased each wave's amplitude based on vertical distance to be traveled.
+To prevent the arcs from overlapping with each other, I increased each wave's amplitude based on vertical distance to be traveled.
 That's why the purple arc is much smaller than the blue arc, which is smaller than the green arc, etc.